PickledData/bokkoli/README.md

 ## Installation Guide 🔧

-You can easily install and run the Bokkoli CLI app by downloading the appropriate pre-compiled executable from the [GitHub Releases page](https://github.com/yourusername/yourapp/releases).
+You can easily install and run the Bokkoli CLI app by downloading the appropriate pre-compiled executable from Github.

 Follow the steps below to get started.